burgerdev/ocaml-addressmapper/doc/configuration.md

     The input is replaced with the given string literal.
   - `equals <literal>`:
     The input is accepted iff it is exactly equal to the given string literal.
+  - `prefix_matches <literal>`:
+    The input is accepted iff it starts with the given string literal.
+  - `suffix_matches <literal>`:
+    The input is accepted iff it ends with the given string literal.

 ### Combinations